 After passing the oral qualifying exam, students will work with their dissertation committee consisting of three UC faculty members to finalize their dissertation proposal.
-All dissertation committee members must approve the dissertation proposal, and the student needs to file the final draft with the Graduate Program Coordinator along with an executed dissertation proposal signature page found on the SOE website.
+Regulations on the committee membership can be found here.
+All dissertation committee members must approve the dissertation proposal.
+The dissertation chair should email the Graduate Program Coordinator confirming the dissertation proposal has been approved to check off the milestone on the student's degree audit.